Project-PixelStar/official_devices/instructions/sky.md

 4. Format Data
 5. Reboot to System and Setup
 6. Reboot Recovery
-7. Flash the firmware according To The Device
+7. Flash the firmware according to mentioned in post

 # Downloads: